nehalsoni06/VSD_RISC-V_Internship/README.md

 The objective of this task is to:

-* Understand software modelling concepts.
+* Understand software modelling and verification concepts.
-* Learn the compilation process.
+* Learn the compilation and execution workflow.
-* Explore cross-compilation for RISC-V.
+* Explore cross-compilation for the RISC-V architecture.
+* Understand compiler optimization using `-O1` and `-Ofast`.
+* Analyze RISC-V instructions through disassembly.
-* Verify program functionality across architectures.
+* Verify program functionality across different architectures.
-* Gain hands-on experience with the RISC-V development workflow.
+* Gain hands-on experience with the RISC-V development toolchain.

 ---